Wintellect/MSLearn/Introduction to Python/includes/3-use-conditionals-and-loops.md

-# Use conditionals and loops to control flow
+## Use conditionals and loops to control flow

-To get started with control-flow structures in Python some data is needed.
-For this module, data from the United States Bureau of Transportation Statistics (BTS) will be used.
-The BTS provides flight data on domestic US flights provided by major US air carriers.
-In this module, flight data from flights in Virginia in October 2018 will be used.
-Serious analysis of the data will not be performed, but the data will be used to explore the various control flow structures in Python.
-Python supports several control flow structures: conditionals, loops and error handling.
+Programming languages provide syntax structures to control the flow of program execution.
+This control is referred to as programming logic.
+An executing program needs both data (variables) and logic (control flow).
+The two most common kinds of control flow are loops and conditional statements.

+### Loops

 To get started with the data, it first needs to read in from a file.
 To open a file in Python the open method is used.
 The open method has two parameters: the filename path and the mode for opening the file.
 Files can be opened in one of four modes: read, write, append or read/write.
 The mode is specified with one of the following string values: